 Erin McKenna’s Babycakes

-A short but (literally) sweet scene was where Dan bumps into his love Serena and drops his yummy cake, saving Serena from being run over by a car.
+A short but (literally) sweet scene of Gossip Girl in NYC was where Dan bumps into his love Serena and drops his yummy cake, saving Serena from being run over by a car.
 Always be careful of the traffic in NYC!

 Address: 248 Broome Street (Orchard & Ludlow)